-- Axiomatic disputes doom any revival of premodern authoritarianism today, but that seems to make recent authoritarian movements impossible, which history denies.
+- Axiomatic disputes doom any revival of premodern authoritarianism today, but that seems to make recent authoritarian movements impossible, so this conundrum requires explanation.

 - My thesis is that neo-authoritarianism is easier to initiate but much harder to sustain than its premodern version.